 Which Meditation Mp3s?

 Up to recently my favorite meditation music programs were two iPad/iPhone apps – one called ‘White Noise Pro’ and the other one called ‘Altered States’ both available at the app store.
 I found these to be excellent and have some great features like controlling and mixing different background frequencies and sound effects.
 They also include a timer which is great for your meditation session.

-You can download the tracks on your favorite Mp3 player and the program is optimized to work beautifully on iPhone, iPad and iPod.
+You can download the tracks on your favourite Mp3 player and the program is optimised to work beautifully on iPhone, iPad and iPod.